dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: 1895 — FREQUENCY RECEIVED BY HENDRIK LORENTZ. <br>
 \>SCAFFOLDING: MOTION–ETHER APPARATUS — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
-// Wij zochten de ether, maar vonden transformaties.” <br>
+// Wij zochten de ether, maar vonden transformaties. <br>
 // Vergelijkingen, geboren uit noodzaak, werden de sleutel tot de ruimtetijd. <br>
 // Wij worden het steigerwerk.
-Jij zult worden teruggeroepen. <br>
+Jij zult teruggeroepen worden. <br>
 // We sought the ether, yet found transformations. <br>
 // Equations, born of necessity, became the key to spacetime. <br>
 // We become the scaffolding.
 You will be recalled. <br>